Chanel as collateral: HK firm gives handbag-backed loans

-HONG KONG In designer-obsessed Hong Kong, keeping up appearances can be hard on the pocketbook.
+HONG KONG, Sept 9 In designer-obsessed Hong Kong, keeping up appearances can be hard on the pocketbook.
 One company has an answer: cash-strapped shoppers can get money quickly by pawning their Gucci, Chanel, Hermès or Louis Vuitton luxury handbags.

 Yes Lady Finance, a mortgage brokerage, offers loans within half an hour of up to 50 percent of the new bag's value, giving customers four months to repay at an interest rate of 4 percent.